Lvovich/MakeAjaxForm/README.md

 Features:
 ---------
-- If some input element has not 'name' or 'value' attribute (or 'value' is empty), it will not sended to a server.
+- If some input element has not 'name' or 'value' attribute it will not been send to a server.
 Without warnings!
 - File upload works in IE10+ and other modern browsers (need support FormData).
 Otherwise, plugin sends everything except the files.
 - Method of exchange always 'post', encoding always 'multipart/form-data'.
 - At the moment, only one file can be choosed ('multiple' not supported).